 How to Stream Music

-Streaming gives you access to an infinite playlist and some of the most popular sites to stream music from are Pandora*, Spotify*, and Rdio*.
+Streaming gives you access to an infinite playlist and some of the most popular sites to stream music from are Pandora*, and Spotify*.
 Being able to listen to whatever you want is great, but if you don’t have an Internet connection, it’s a no go.

 For your Kindle*, you can use the Pandora app if you’re on a Wi-Fi network.
 That way you can listen to music while you’re reading an ebook without worrying about the relatively small storage capacity of the Amazon Kindle devices.

 On the iPad* there are a number of options: You can use iTunes* to listen to purchased music or stream music directly from Pandora or Spotify.
 There are also tons of Internet-based radio stations.
 An app like I Heart Radio* lets you listen to your favorite radio stations without a tuner, whether it’s island music from Miami, indie rock from Los Angeles, or jazz from New Orleans.